linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 These examples uses the text files and contents created in the next section.
 So look ahead if you want to see how to create these files to follow along.

-### Viewing a Single File
+### View a Single File

-The *cat* command can take a filename as input, and it outputs the file's text contents as a result:
+The *cat* command can take a filename as input, and it outputs the file's text contents as a result.

     cat example-file.txt